ChristophReich1996/ECG_Classification/README.md

 Four GPUs with 16GB are recommended.
 Reducing the batch size is a possible workaround if limited GPU memory is available.

-To reproduce our presented ablation studies run:
+To reproduce the presented ablation studies run:

 ```shell script
 sh run_ablations.sh